pysal/spaghetti/docs/index.rst

 -------

 All questions, comments, & discussions should happen in a public forum, where possible.
-Please start a [discussion](https://github.com/pysal/spaghetti/discussions) for questions or open an [issue](https://github.com/pysal/spaghetti/issues) if there appears to be a bug.
+Please start a `discussion <https://github.com/pysal/spaghetti/discussions>`_ for questions, talk to us in `PySAL's Discord channel <https://discord.gg/BxFTEPFFZn>`_, or open an `issue <https://github.com/pysal/spaghetti/issues>`_ if there appears to be a bug.
 Private messages and emails will not be answered in a substantive manner.

 Citing `spaghetti`